 You wouldn’t think a few ounces would make that much difference.
 And it probably doesn’t if you only paddle for an hour at a time.
 But when you’re on the water all day long or for many days in a row, you’ll notice!

-The Tango, on the other hand, is just 28 ounces at its heaviest (fiberglass) to an amazing, feather-light 23 ounces for the 2-piece straight shaft model.
+The Tango, on the other hand, is just 28 ounces at its heaviest (fiberglass) to a feather-light 23 ounces for the 2-piece straight shaft Carbon model.

 Comparing the Prices